 With the rise of social media, you’d be forgiven for thinking that emails would be taking a backseat, but the opposite is true.
 More people than ever are using email as one of their primary means of communication and connection to the wider world.

 According to a World Health Organization (WHO) blindness and vision impairment report from 2023, at least 2.2 billion people globally have near or distance vision impairment.
-Of this, an estimated 180,000 people are currently living in Scotland who are blind or partially sighted, with this number expected to double by 2031 to almost 400,000.
+Of this, an estimated 193,000 people in Scotland are currently living with sight loss, with this number expected to reach 234,000 by 2036.

-With these two facts in mind, it is vital that organisations start taking steps to ensure their emails are accessible to those with vision loss and visual impairments.
+With these facts in mind, it is vital that each of us take steps to ensure emails are accessible to those with visual impairments, and inclusive for everyone.

 What is email accessibility?